 Do you ever get stuck when deciding what to serve your dinner guests?
 I do!
 Actually, I’m terrible at it.
 I fret and overthink it until I’m paralyzed.
 It’s a bad habit that can interfere with the joy of having company.
 This guest worthy French Lentil Soup will stop all that fruitless worry.
 It’s easy, delicious, healthy, and pretty enough to share with even your pickiest guests.

 A few weeks ago my husband was feeling run down and unwell.
 He complained of a sore throat and felt a cold might be coming on.
 I wanted to make him a healing soup.
 It had to be something warm that contained a ton of ginger and turmeric.
 Since he loves the coconut soup at our local Vietnamese restaurant, I had the idea for trying to recreate it using coconut oil, ginger, shiitake mushrooms and spices.

 As the summer comes to an end, I feel a yearning for light soups.
 The air is cooler and the sun’s arc is shifting.
-But I know summer is really ending when vendors at the farmers market sell the last of their beautiful tomatoes for a mere dollar a pound.
+But I know summer is really over when vendors at the farmers market sell the last of their summer tomatoes for a mere dollar a pound.